aliemteam/aliemcards/cards/maternal-cardiac-arrest/card.md

 11. **Opioid toxicity:** Naloxone
 12. **Local anesthetic toxicity**: Intralipid 1.5 mL/kg 20% lipid IV solution over 1 minutes, and may repeat 2-3x if refractory, followed by 0.25 mL/kg/min IV infusion

-### 10. If no return of spontaneous circulation (ROSC) by **4 minutes of resuscitative efforts**, consider performing immediate perimortem cesarean delivery.
+### 10. If no return of spontaneous circulation (ROSC) by **4 minutes of resuscitative efforts**, consider performing immediate perimortem cesarean delivery

 Benefit has only been shown in gestational age >20 weeks (uterus palpated at or above umbilicus).

 ## Perimortem Cesarean Delivery